Mark Kelly: U2

-Retirement from NASA
+Retirement

 On June 21, 2011, Kelly announced that he would leave NASA's astronaut corps and the U.S. Navy effective October 1.
 He cited Giffords's needs during her recovery as a reason for his retirement.
+He announced his retirement on his Facebook page, writing: "Words cannot convey my deep gratitude for the opportunities I have been given to serve our great nation.
+From the day I entered the United States Merchant Marine Academy in the summer of 1982 to the moment I landed the Space Shuttle Endeavour three weeks ago, it has been my privilege to advance the ideals that define the United States of America."

-Post-NASA career
+Post-NASA career (2011–2016)

 Author

 In 2011, Kelly and Giffords coauthored Gabby: A Story of Courage, Love and Resilience.
 The book provides biographical information on the couple and describes in detail the assassination attempt on Giffords and her initial recovery.
 Written in Kelly's voice, it includes a short note by Giffords at the end.

 Kelly's second book, Mousetronaut: Based on a (Partially) True Story (2012), is a children's book illustrated by C. F. Payne.
 It was a New York Times number one bestseller and was followed the next year by a sequel, Mousetronaut Goes to Mars.

 In 2014, Giffords and Kelly coauthored Enough: Our Fight to Keep America Safe from Gun Violence.

-In 2015, Kelly and Martha Freeman cowrote Astrotwins: Project Blastoff, a fictional story about twins Scott and Mark who build a space capsule in their grandfather's backyard and try to send the first kid into orbit.
+In 2015, Kelly and Martha Freeman co-wrote Astrotwins: Project Blastoff, a fictional story about twins Scott and Mark who build a space capsule in their grandfather's backyard and try to send the first kid into orbit.
 Kelly dedicated this book to Scott Kelly.
 The sequel, Astrotwins—Project Rescue, was published in 2016.

 Aerospace work

-Kelly is co-founder and strategic advisor of Tucson-based high-altitude balloon near-space exploration company World View Enterprises.
+Kelly was a co-founder and strategic advisor of Tucson-based high-altitude balloon near-space exploration company World View Enterprises.
 He served as Director of Flight Crew Operations beginning in 2013, and was involved in the development of the new craft, as well as its procedures and operations.
+Chinese company Tencent invested millions into World View between 2013 and 2016.
+Kelly left World View in 2019, before he started his Senate campaign; as of 2021 he held over $100,000 of World View stocks through a blind trust.

 On March 28, 2012, SpaceX announced that Kelly would be part of an independent safety advisory panel composed of leading human spaceflight safety experts.

+Speeches

+From 2011 to 2016, Kelly delivered paid speeches in the U.S. and in China on behalf of Shaklee, a multi-level marketing distributor of nutritional supplements.

+Separately, Kelly has also delivered paid speeches to bank Goldman Sachs, the Mortgage Bankers Association, and drug company AmerisourceBergen.